Special Issues

 (This article belongs to the Special Issue: Restorative and Regenerative Materials in Biomedical Applications)

 Abstract Magnesium alloy has been considered as one of the third-generation biomaterials for the regeneration and support of functional bone tissue.
 As a regeneration implant material with great potential applications, in-situ Mg2Si phase reinforced Mg-6Zn cast alloy was comprehensively studied and expected to possess excellent mechanical properties via the refining and modifying of Mg2Si reinforcements.
 The present study demonstrates that the primary and eutectic Mg2Si phase can be greatly modified by the yttrium (Y) addition.
-The size of the primary Mg2Si phases can be reduced to ~20 μm with an addition of 0.5 wt.% Y. This phenomenon is mainly attributed to… More >
+The size of the primary Mg2Si phases can be reduced to ~20 μm with an addition of 0.5 wt.% Y. This phenomenon is… More >

 Graphic Abstract